 - Senior Capstone project, either the Senior Seminar or an Individual or Collaborative Independent Project

-Students interested in studying music may also choose the Arts in Context concentration, where they combine the study of music with any liberal arts area.
-For example, students can study music criticism and journalism by taking courses through Literary Studies and Writing, while other majors and minors (such as Psychology, Urban Studies, and Social Inquiry) also provide wider contexts for music studies.
-See the Arts in Context pages for further information about this option.
+Students interested in studying music can also choose the Arts in Context concentration, in which they study music along with a liberal arts subject.
+For example, students can study music criticism and journalism by taking courses through Literary Studies and Writing.
+Other majors and minors (such as Psychology, Urban Studies, and Social Inquiry) also provide broader contexts for music studies.
+See the Arts in Context pages for more information about this option.

 Students must earn a grade of C or higher in all courses required for the area of study.

-Students should refer to the current applicable Lang College catalog for the Bachelor of Arts degree completion requirements, and confirm their progress in satisfying those requirements with their academic advisor each semester.
+Students should refer to the current applicable Lang catalog for the Bachelor of Arts degree completion requirements and confirm their progress in satisfying those requirements with their academic advisor each semester.